LunarWatcher/doesnotfail2ban/docs/Installation.md

     * If you're running this on a Raspberry Pi or another device without proper stdlib support for C++17, and you have no idea how to (safely) upgrade GCC's stdlib when there's nothing in the repos, install Clang and the corresponding version of libc++.
 Clang installs alongside GCC, and an up-to-date libc++ can be acquired more easily (in my biased experience)
 * CMake 3.10 or newer
 * Linux
+* For firewall blocking: ufw. see the "Setting up the environment" section.

 ## Installing